BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.TableInfoCommand.md

       "type": "string"
     },
     "BoardCardIDs": {
-      "type": "array",
+      "description": "All the card ids currently visible on the board (Preflop: empty, flop: 3 cars, turn: 4 cards, river: 5 cards)", "type": "array",
       "items": {
         "type": "int"
       }
     },
     "GameHasStarted": {
-      "type": "bool"
+      "description": "Informs the client if the game is currently in the playing state, or not.", "type": "bool"
     },
     "NbPlayers": {
-      "type": "int"
+      "description": "The maximum number of players that can play on this table", "type": "int"
     },
     "Params": {
+      "description": "Parameters of the poker table",
       "type": "BluffinMuffin.Protocol.DataTypes.TableParams",
       "properties": {
         "GameType": {